flotiq/flotiq-docs/docs/panel/media-library.md

 ![Editing media](./images/Create-variant.png)

-After you are done with modifying the image, press `Save changes` button and a variant for this set of transformations will be saved in your media data.
+After you are done with modifying the image, press `Save changes` button and a variant with this set of transformations will be added to your media data.

+!!!
+Note
+    After adding variants, remember that you also have to save the media edit, for saving variants in the media object data.

 ## API Endpoints